-Centrally located in Birmingham, the personal injury attorneys at Hollis, Wright, Clay & Vail, P.C. are some of the most experienced and accomplished attorneys in the State of Alabama.
+Centrally located in Birmingham, the personal injury attorneys at Hollis, Wright & Clay, P.C. are some of the most experienced and accomplished attorneys in the State of Alabama.
 In addition to handling personal injury and wrongful death claims involving automobile and commercial truck accidents, our attorneys routinely represent individuals and their families in incidents involving defective products, workplace injuries, dog bites, industrial accidents, pharmaceutical malpractice, medical malpractice as well as premises liability claims.

 Through vast experience and legal knowledge, the Hollis Wright personal injury attorneys have developed a unique niche, and achieved great results, handling claims against restaurants, bars and stores that unlawfully sell alcohol to intoxicated individuals who in turn cause injuries or deaths.
 Moreover, the attorneys at Hollis Wright continue to play a critical and vital role in many national litigation matters related to defective pharmaceutical drugs and medical devices.
 The attorneys in our mass torts department have served in numerous leadership roles in national litigation projects and have earned the respect of their peers, as well as pharmaceutical and medical device manufacturers.